lbeauloi/flexbox-minesweeper/README.md

 # Minesweeper
-The objective is to create a static version of the Minesweeper game (not a playable version), using css flexbox.
+The objective is to create a static version of the Minesweeper game (not a playable version), using CSS flexbox.

 ## Authors